starkfell/100DaysOfIaC/articles/day.16.org.your.iac.md

 ## Branching Strategy

 In [Day 10](https://github.com/starkfell/100DaysOfIaC/blob/master/articles/day.10.cicd.iac.bldg.blocks.md), we talked about an environment-based branching strategy that incorporated **Master** and **Develop**.
-I suggest you start there and expand from there if needed.
+I suggest you start there and expand if needed.

 ## Next Steps?